How do I refinance and what documentation do I need?

 How much lower should interest rates be before you consider refinancing?

 You may have heard a general rule of thumb that your new interest rate should be at least 1 percentage point lower than your current rate for the new loan to result in significant savings.
 However, this is just a rule of thumb.
 You need to consider how long you plan to stay in your home and whether that amount of time will justify your upfront costs in refinancing your mortgage loan.
-Only an experienced loan officer can tell you if refinancing makes sense.
+An experienced loan officer can tell you if refinancing makes sense.
 Calculate your new potential payment!

 What costs can I expect when refinancing?